philc/book-notes/health/why we sleep - matthew walker.md

     pathways."
 * On autism
   * "Imbalances in synaptic connections are common in autistic individuals: excess amounts of connectivity in some parts of the brain, deficiencies in others."
-There's less hardware for social engagement.
+There's often less hardware for social engagement.
   * The brain's uneven development when they're young may have a root cause in their sleep drive
     * "Biologically, it is as if the day and night are far less light and dark, respectively, for autistic individuals.
 As a consequences, there is a weaker signal for when stable wake and